srlinuxeurope/DCFPartnerHackathon/srl-ansible-lab/README.md

 Start with reading the [collection documentation](https://learn.srlinux.dev/ansible/collection/) to understand the collection's structure and how it is used.
 The provided examples will help you to get started.

-### 2. Get the nodes' version
+### 2. Get the nodes' information

 The first task is to get the basic system information of the nodes using `state` datastore of SR Linux.
 You will have to leverage the `get` module.

-To identify which path to use to get the version information you can use [the SR Linux'es YANG Browser](https://yang.srlinux.dev).
+To identify which path to use to get the system information you can use [the SR Linux'es YANG Browser](https://yang.srlinux.dev).

 The result should be an Ansible playbook [`get_sys_info.yml`](get_sys_info.yml) that prints out the versions:
 ```